 As a team of family law specialists, you can count on our domestic violence and abuse solicitors in Milton Keynes for expert advice regardless of how complex your situation may be.
 If you would like to speak to us about your options please contact our Family Law team by calling 01908 304560, emailing firstname.lastname@example.org or complete our Contact Form and we'll get back to you.

 For more information read our information leaflet on Domestic Abuse.

-Is a scheme allowing police to disclose to individuals details of their partners’ abusive pasts.
+Clare's Law is a scheme allowing police to disclose to individuals details of their partners’ abusive past.